- What is Tisch MSRCNY?

 Dr. Harris has had a longstanding interest in stem cell biology and in understanding the mechanisms of cell signaling and differentiation.
 She received her PhD in Pharmacology from Georgetown University, and her BA in Biochemistry/Molecular, Cellular, and Developmental Biology from the University of Colorado in Boulder.
 Her training also included a postdoctoral fellowship at Mount Sinai Medical Center in New York, where she studied mechanisms involved in the maintenance of cancer stem cells.

-Dr. Harris works with research assistants Gillian Carling (BA from Columbia University '17) and Shayna Zanker (BS from University of Massachusetts '16) and clinical research assistant, Sophia Yang (BA from Cornell University '17) and Jacelyn Greenwald (BA from Cornell University '18).
+Dr. Harris works with research assistants Gillian Carling (BA from Columbia University '17), Shayna Zanker (BS from University of Massachusetts '16), Jacelyn Greenwald (BA from Cornell University '18) and clinical research assistants, Sophia Yang (BA from Cornell University '17) and Madison Clague (BA from Vassar College '18).